 Knowing how to respond after a prospect says no helps both of you move forward.

-Being able to retain the same level of concern, helpfulness, and friendliness absolves any guilt they might have about saying no. It’ll also make them feel better about their choice, which assuming they made the right one, they should.
+Retaining the same level of concern, helpfulness, and friendliness absolves any guilt they might have about saying no. It’ll also make them feel better about their choice, which, assuming they made the right one, they should.

-At the very least, it shows that you hold no grudges and that you would be open to having a discussion about future projects down the road.
+At the very least, it shows that you hold no grudges and are open to discussing future projects with them if the opportunity arises.

 Staying in Touch